 To that end, Cure Alzheimer’s has raised more than $110 million over the past 15 years, funding research projects focused on understanding the pathology of the disease, including the underlying genetics, the brain-blood barrier and the role of inflammation in the disease.

 The Wellesley, MA-based nonprofit has a unique approach: Because their board of directors pays for all of the organization’s overhead and administrative costs, 100 percent of donations go directly to research.

 “We believe putting the money to work immediately is important, and that every penny that the donor gives should go as fast as possible to that research,” explains President and CEO Tim Armour.

-We spoke with Tim Armour and Barbara Chambers, Cure Alzheimer’s Fund’s Senior Vice President of Marketing & Communications, to learn more about the organization’s mission, the “big, not incremental” research it supports and COVID-19’s impact on Alzheimer’s patients and their families.
+We spoke with Tim and Barbara Chambers, Cure Alzheimer’s Fund’s Senior Vice President of Marketing & Communications, to learn more about the organization’s mission, the “big, not incremental” research it supports and COVID-19’s impact on Alzheimer’s patients and their families.

 Why has finding treatments and, hopefully, a cure for Alzheimer’s remained relevant through the years?